-In June 2017, the GASB issued Statement No. 87, Leases, which was to be in effect beginning fiscal year 2021.
-GASB 95 postponed the effective date to fiscal year 2022.
-It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
+In June 2017, GASB issued Statement No. 87, Leases; which had an effective date for reporting periods beginning after December 15, 2019.
+GASB 95 delayed implementation by one year which made it effective for the College for reporting in FY22.
+This Statement establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
-The College is following the State's Office of Financial Management directives to prepare for the implementation of this Statement.
+GASB 87 was adopted on July 1, 2021 resulting in a recognition of lease receivable of \$265,266, deferred inflows of \$261,768 and an adjustment to beginning net position of \$3,592 which were reported at present value using the State of Washington implicit interest rate unless otherwise noted in the contract.
+During FY22, the college entered into a new lease payable, which was reported at present value using the State of Washington incremental borrowing rate.